-The City has issued \$13,825,000 Waterworks System Special Revenue Bonds, Series 2000, dated as of July 1, 2000, \$15,550,000 Waterworks System Special Revenue Bonds, Series 2002, dated as of September 1, 2002, \$13,825,000 Sanitary Sewer System Special
+On December 21, 2011, the City issued \$27,165,000 Joint Economic Development District Revenue Refunding Bonds.
+These bonds refunded \$8,080,000 Waterworks System Special Revenue Bonds, Series 2000, dated as of July 1, 2000, \$10,060,000

-Revenue Bonds, Series 2000, dated as of August 1, 2000, and \$10,000,000 Sanitary Sewer System Special Revenue Bonds, Series 2002, dated as of November 1, 2002.
+Waterworks System Special Revenue Bonds, Series 2002, dated as of September 1, 2002, \$8,100,000 Sanitary Sewer System Special Revenue Bonds, Series 2000, dated as of August 1, 2000, and \$6,340,000 Sanitary Sewer System Special Revenue Bonds, Series 2002, dated as of November 1, 2002.
 These Special Revenue Bonds are special obligations of the City; they are not general obligations of the City.
-These bonds are payable solely first from revenues received by the City from joint economic development districts (see Joint Economic Development Districts) and then, if necessary, from net available revenues from the respective municipal utility system, after payment of any debt service on revenue bonds for that system.
-The Special Revenue Bonds are subordinate obligations to the City's revenue bonds issued for the Water System and the Sewer System, respectively.
-The City does not expect to have to use the utility revenues to pay debt service on these bonds.
+These bonds are payable solely from revenues received by the City from joint economic development districts.
 See Joint Economic Development Districts for a table showing debt service coverage provided by JEDD revenues.
 The City has agreed that, so long as the Special Revenue Bonds are outstanding, it will not suffer the repeal, amendment, or any other change in the City legislation authorizing those bonds or the JEDD contracts that in any way materially and adversely affects or impairs (i) the sufficiency of the JEDD Revenues available for the payment of those bonds, or (ii) the application of the JEDD Revenues to the payment of those bonds.